Summoner-Network/.github/README.md

 ### <img alt="Run Agents" src="https://img.shields.io/badge/Run%20Agents-4f9bff"> Start with runnable agent examples

 You can use the [`summoner-agents`](https://github.com/Summoner-Network/summoner-agents) repo when you want ready-made agents you can run immediately.
-The SDK recipe for this repo is already set, so your focus is simple:
+The SDK recipe for this repo is already set, so your workflow is straightforward: install the agent requirements, start the server, then run the agent.
-- [ ] install the agent's requirements
-- [ ] start the server
-- [ ] then run the agent.

-Think of it as three small switches you flip on, in order.